hyperledger-archives/indy-sdk/docs/design/013-caching/README.md

 /// wallet_handle: wallet handle (created by open_wallet).
 /// submitter_did: DID of the submitter stored in secured Wallet.
 /// id: identifier of credential definition.
+/// options_json:
+///  {
+///    forceUpdate: (optional, false by default) Force update of record in cache from the ledger,
+///  }
 /// cb: Callback that takes command result as parameter.
 #[no_mangle]
 pub extern fn indy_get_cred_def(command_handle: IndyHandle,